-Black cod is becoming more popular.
-If you’re a cod lover and have heard about black cod, you may be wondering if they are the same as cod or what their differences are.
-Therefore, let’s answer the question, what is the difference between black cod and cod?
+If you’re a cod lover and have heard about black cod, you may be wondering if they are the same or what their differences are.
+Let’s answer the question, what is the difference between black cod and cod?

 Black cod is another name for sablefish but is not part of the cod family.
 Black cod is found in the northeastern Pacific Ocean while cod can be found in the northern Pacific or Atlantic oceans.
 Black cod is a dark gray color and cod is brownish.
 Black cod is fattier than cod and tastes more buttery.

 This article will compare the nutrients of the two fish side-by-side.
 I’ll examine their benefits, tastes, textures, mercury levels and costs.
 In addition, whether one can substitute for the other and cooking methods which can be used.

 The Differences between Black Cod (Sablefish) and Cod

 Both fish share almost the same name but there is more differences than similarities between the two fish.
 Let’s take a detailed look at their differences.